cshuptrine/nyckle-website-new/_posts/2023-11-17-pytorch-image-classification-vs-nyckel-image-classification-step-by-step-breakdown.md

 stage: false
 featured: true
 headliner: false
-seo_title: Nyckel vs. PyTorch Image Classification Comparison
+title: Nyckel vs. PyTorch Image Classification Comparison
 summary: Dive into a comprehensive comparison of PyTorch and Nyckel for image classification to understand their unique approaches, strengths, and usability.
 Choose the best machine learning approach for your use case based on your ML needs and expertise.
-seo_description: Explore the differences between PyTorch and Nyckel for image classification.
+description: Explore the differences between PyTorch and Nyckel for image classification.
 Identify the best fit for you based on your requirements and ML expertise.
-og_image: /blog/images/pytorch-image-classification3.png
+image: /blog/images/pytorch-image-classification3.webp
 ---
 Image classification is a common application of machine learning that trains computers to recognize and categorize images into labels.
 In this article, I'll compare how you can solve an image classification task with [PyTorch](https://pytorch.org), a prominent deep learning framework, to [Nyckel](https://www.nyckel.com/image-classification-api), a specialized AutoML platform that does most of the ML heavy-lifting for you.